vimc/montagu/Troubleshooting.md

 If you just want to stop the machine so that it reboots as it is next time, use `halt` instead of `destroy`.

-**I'm trying to deploy montagu on UAT or Science locally, and it's complaining about the api server name when setting up orderly.**
+**I'm trying to deploy a VM locally, and it's complaining about the api server name when setting up orderly.**

+The  `instance_name` setting needs to match an api server defined in orderly's `orderly_config.yml`.
-Try changing the instance_name setting in montagu-deploy.json on the VM to 'teamcity'.
+Try changing the instance_name setting in montagu-deploy.json on the VM to 'teamcity' to bypass this step.

 ## Other issues

 **Argh, it's killed my machine with a data avalanche!**

 Data is pulled from production if the 'update_on_deploy' flag in montagu/src/montagu-deploy.json is set to true.
 So you need to make sure that's false whether locally or in the VM (depending on where you're installing montagu) or it will absolutely murder your puny machine (~1TB I think).